GabrielMoreau/uvmat-doc/help/README.md

 This can be called directly on the Matlab prompt, by typing _>>civ_, or from UVMAT by the menu bar command *[RUN/PIV (old civ)]*.

-- *Timing and calibration*: PIV requires information of time intervals between images. uvmat can read the time in the input file for usual movie formats, but for other image types, the timing needs to be described in an ancillary file with the format xml, see [#ImaDoc section 3.5].
+- *Timing and calibration*: PIV requires information of time intervals between images. uvmat can read the time in the input file for usual movie formats, but for other image types, the timing needs to be described in an ancillary file with the format xml, see [section 3.5](#35-image-documentation-files).
   Examples of such XML files are provided in /XML_SCHEMAS/ImaDoc_templates.
   In the absence of information, the time is taken by default as the index i in seconds and index j in ms.
-  Actual velocity measurements also require geometric calibration, see [#GeometryCalib section 8].
+  Actual velocity measurements also require geometric calibration, see [section 8](#8-geometric-calibration).
   This is also documented in the same xml file ImaDoc, but it can be performed after the PIV process as the PIV results are stored in image (pixel) coordinates.

 - *Image pre-processing*: it may be useful to prepare the images series by a pre-processing operation before performing PIV.